 The prognosis for people who have pericarditis depends on the cause.
 When pericarditis is caused by a virus or when the cause is not apparent, recovery usually takes 1 to 3 weeks.
 Complications or recurrences can slow recovery.
 People with cancer that has invaded the pericardium rarely survive beyond 12 to 18 months.

 Regardless of the cause, doctors usually hospitalize people with pericarditis, particularly people with high-risk features (fever, subacute onset, recent trauma, oral anticoagulant therapy, failure to improve with use of aspirin or nonsteroidal anti-inflammatory drugs [NSAIDs], and moderate or large pericardial effusions).
 Acute pericarditis usually responds to colchicine or NSAIDs (such as aspirin and ibuprofen) taken by mouth.
 Once pain and signs of inflammation have been relieved, the drugs are gradually reduced (tapered—see Nonsteroidal Anti-Inflammatory Drugs).
-The person is monitored for complications, particularly cardiac tamponade (see Sidebar 1: Cardiac Tamponade: The Most Serious Complication of Pericarditis).
+The person is monitored for complications, particularly cardiac tamponade.
 Intense pain may require an opioid, such as morphine, or a corticosteroid, such as prednisone.
 Prednisone does not directly reduce pain but relieves it by reducing inflammation.
 Colchicine also decreases the chance of pericarditis returning later.

 Drugs that may cause pericarditis are stopped whenever possible.